This will only take a moment.

 Health informatics is the science that defines how health information is captured, analyzed, transmitted and managed.
 It focuses on information systems, informatics principles and information technology as it is applied to the continuum of healthcare delivery.
 This integrated discipline can lead to positions in a variety of different fields, including management science, systems analysis, healthcare delivery, public health, patient safety, information science, computer technology and more.

 As the medical industry continues to evolve, new jobs are constantly emerging that require a unique and specific set of skills.1 Health informatics professionals are in great demand across the country and will continue to be needed as federal mandates for electronic health information networks are implemented.
-The Bureau of Labor Statistics predicts employment opportunities for health information professionals will increase by 15 percent between 2014 and 2024, much faster than other occupations.2 Studying health informatics at Kent State University is your ticket to an advanced degree in an exciting and expanding field.
+The Bureau of Labor Statistics predicts employment opportunities for health information professionals will increase by 15 percent between 2014 and 2024, much faster than other occupations.2 Studying health informatics with the award-winning, influential faculty at Kent State University3 is your ticket to an advanced degree in an exciting and expanding field.

 "As a project/portfolio and operations manager for the Information Technology Division of a major health system, I have a passion for technology ...with the ultimate goal to provide the best care options and outcomes for the patients, and Health Informatics plays a key role to realizing that goal.
 Kent State's Health Informatics program is an excellent blend of core competencies and knowledge areas that are in demand in the healthcare space today and forward-thinking toward the future." — Jacquelynn Seymour, Alumni